 Player B: “Paint was chipping off the exterior walls and it felt at times as if the wind might knock it off its perch atop the hill…”

-Primarily narrators are striving to craft interesting and dynamic stories that are generously shaped by their fellow player and coach.
-Given the freedom and encouragement to do so, storytellers should explore their own styles and narrative proclivities.
+Narrators should strive to craft interesting and dynamic stories that are generously shaped by their fellow player and coach.
+Given the freedom and encouragement to do so, storytellers explore their own styles and narrative proclivities.